 Student and visitor accommodation is mostly in the converted farm steading, a short walk from the main house.
-Accommodation is shared, in double or triple dormitory style rooms, simply and beautifully furnished.
-Single rooms may also be available, on request.
+Accommodation is shared, usually in double or triple dormitory style rooms, simply and beautifully furnished.
+Single rooms are sometimes available, on request.
 If demand is high, a £60 supplement may apply for these.

 Bed linen and towels are provided.

 Wash facilities, showers and toilets are grouped together on the ground floor.